Develop, debug and contribute to core git on MacOS

 Soon™️

-As briefly touched on before, multipass was my original go-to, until I started having issues and realized how much easier it is to work with a simple docker container.
+was my original go-to, until I started having issues and realized how much easier it is to work with a simple docker container.

 The issues I encountered:

-• mount performance
+- mount performance

-• Multipass uses sshfs for compatibility.
+for compatibility.
 Of course it’s slow.
 An alternative is available - “native mounts”.
-However, for me they didn’t improve the situation at all.
+However, for me they didn’t improve the situation at all. - I even tried mounting manually with osxfuse, but no cigar.

 Nonetheless, sometimes you can only learn from your own mistakes, so here’s the original “how to get started” with multipass (note it might be outdated since not maintained).